Day 1, Arrival and transfer from Porto airport

 This might just be the toughest day of your Camino!
 After breakfast, resume your ride towards Vigo which is 25km away, tackling a short, but steep climb to reach Saigráns and to experience one of the most beautiful views in the region: Vigo’s “Ria”, where the sea water mixes with the river, and you’ll be able to see the “bateas” where mussels are produced (a local delicacy) and the Ciés islands in the background – a natural park in the middle of the Atlantic Ocean.
 You will then descend into the busy city of Vigo and then back up, towards a mountain range that overlooks the Ria de Vigo – 12km of macadam trails overlooking the Ria, followed by a descent towards Redondela – from Redondela, the “central camino” and the “coastal camino” become one!
 Another climb near Cessantes and then a descent to cross the Verdugo river over the romanic bridge of “Ponte Sampaio”.
 One final push after and then, from km28 on, it’s a long descent until you reach Pontevedra and its beautiful Parador right in the middle of it’s historical center.
 Take your time to explore Pontevedra’s center on a walk at nightime by the Galician plazas of Ourense and Ferraria, where you’ll find the city’s Basilica and Chapel.

-Hotel – Hotel Pazo de Lestrove or Os Lambráns (included in “premium” option)
+Hotel – Hotel Pazo de Lestrove ( upgrade to superior room in "Premium" option)

-Day 7: Cycling the Camino: Padrón – Santiago de Compostela (28km)
+Day 7: Cycling the Camino: Padrón – Santiago de Compostela (28km, 475 meters accumulated height)

 After breakfast you’ll begin the last stage of your Way of St. James.
 This will be a small test to your will and tenacity as the route starts going uphill almost from the start.
 You’ll go through small villages and churches with clear signs that the end of the Way is near.
 When you arrive visit the Santiago de Compostela Cathedral, end point of your pilgrimage.
 Compostela is a millennial city with places and monuments that deserve a visit, such as its plazas in the central area of the old town, the narrow streets and traditional markets.
 Check-in at your hotel, Virxe de La cerca or the epic Parador de Santiago (included in the "premium" option), and then dedicate the rest of your afternoon to visit the pilgrims office and discover this medieval city's traditions, culture and heritage.